libp2p/js-libp2p/doc/production/README.md

 A relay is needed in situations where nodes are behind NAT, reverse proxies, firewalls and/or simply don't support the same transports (e.g. go-libp2p vs. browser-libp2p).
 The circuit relay protocol exists to overcome those scenarios.
 Nodes with the `auto-relay` feature enabled can automatically bind themselves on a relay to listen for connections on their behalf.

-You can read on how to setup your own set of delegated nodes in [CIRCUIT_RELAY.md](./CIRCUIT_RELAY.md).
+You can use [libp2p/js-libp2p-hop-relay-server](https://github.com/libp2p/js-libp2p-hop-relay-server) to setup your own relay server.
+This also includes an easy to customize Docker setup for a HOP Relay.